 Non-white, non-male, non-straight political superstars like San Antonio Mayor Julian Castro, the unsung hero of #standwithWendy Leticia Van De Putte, and Fortworth City Councilman Joel Burns are emerging and replacing the Rick Perry, George Bush face of the Lonestar State.

 As always, though the true power lies with the voters, whose faces are also changing.
-Today, MSNBC sites experts who say Wendy Davis can win if she bring together minorities, moderate and liberal white people and, you guessed it —
+Today, MSNBC sites experts who say Wendy Davis can win if she bring together minorities, moderate and liberal white people and, you guessed it —women.

 Wendy Davis’ filibuster was a battle, the appeals and counter-appeals on HB2 legislation is a battle.
 But the future of Texas?
 That's the war — and it's one that Wendy Davis will help us win.